-Managers and leaders who need to improve their data literacy will find what they need in our two-day professional development program, which includes lectures, classroom discussion, case studies, and user-centered design exercises.
-Get the insights, tools, and vocabulary you need to thrive in today’s data-focused business environment.
+Managers and aspiring leaders who need to improve their technical literacy, understand how data can be applied to actionable operational insights, and pitch their data-driven projects will find what they need in this program.
+Dynamic lectures, productive classroom discussion, relevant case studies, and experiential design exercises help you absorb and retain the information you need to thrive in today’s data-centric environment

-Communicate effectively with technical staff to apply data-driven strategies within a department
+- Communicate effectively with senior management and technical staff to apply data-driven strategies within a department.

-- How companies use data to build new products and services in various sectors
+- How organizations analyze and use data to improve their operations and develop new products and services

-- Relevant, high-value sources for government, business, and NGO datasets
+- Relevant, high-value sources for government, business, and non-governmental organizations (NGO) datasets

-- Customer segments and personas to identify opportunities for data-driven decision making
+- How to use customer segments and personas to identify opportunities for data-driven decision making

 - Value proposition canvas for using data to achieve organizational goals